-• Baseline measurements are used to establish a pre-exposure condition, either for a new employee or as a result of a new work assignment.
-The RCS recommends baseline measurements if workers are considered likely to receive intakes resulting in greater than 100-mrem committed effective dose.
+a.
+Baseline measurements are used to establish a pre-exposure condition, either for a new employee or as a result of a new work assignment.
+DOE-STD-1098-2008 recommends baseline measurements if workers are considered likely to receive intakes resulting in greater than 100-mrem CED.
 It is a good practice to perform such measurements for newly hired employees, intra-company transferees, or workers transferred from facilities where bioassay measurements may not have been required.
 In addition, baseline measurements can verify workers' status for special work assignments.
-For uranium bioassay, baseline measurements made before any occupational exposure can be expected to yield only dietary levels of uranium in the urine or feces.
+For uranium bioassay, baseline measurements made before any occupational exposure can be expected to yield only dietary levels of uranium in urine or feces.

+- b.
 A special consideration is the evaluation of intakes that include natural materials such as uranium.
 The sensitivity of urine sampling as a uranium bioassay tool is limited by the presence of environmental levels of uranium, which is subject to some uncertainty in interpretation.
 Knowledge of background level of uranium excretion is an important factor in analysis and interpretation of urine or feces for uranium bioassay purposes.
-In ICRP Publication 23, model values for excretion of uranium by Reference Man are given as 0.05 to $0.5~\mu g/day$ in urine and 1.4 to $1.8~\mu g/day$ in feces.
-There are two distinct decisions to be made: whether a result differs from an analytical blank, and if so, whether the amount detected is greater than what would be expected in a population that is not occupationally exposed (Long et al. 1994).
-For example, the internal dosimetry program at Hanford distinguishes between the environmental decision level $L_C$ and the analytical decision level DL (Carbaugh et al. 1995) using inductively coupled plasma mass spectrometry (ICP/MS) to look for the presence of $^{236}$ U. Since the $^{236}$ U isotope does not occur in nature, it is used as a flag to indicate occupational exposure.
+In ICRP Publication 23 (1975), model values for excretion of uranium by Reference Man are given as 0.05 to 0.5 μ g/day in urine and 1.4 to 1.8 μ g/day in feces (ICRP, 1975).
+There are two distinct decisions to be made: whether a result differs from an analytical blank, and if so, whether the amount detected is greater than what would be expected in a population that is not occupationally exposed (Long et al., 1994).
+For example, the internal dosimetry program at Hanford distinguishes between the environmental decision level L_C and the analytical decision level DL (Carbaugh et al., 1995) using inductively coupled plasma mass spectrometry (ICP/MS) to look for the presence of 236 U. Since the 236 U isotope does not occur in nature, it is used as a flag to indicate occupational exposure. - c.
+Exempting workers from baseline bioassay implies accepting any detectable results as likely attributable to current occupational exposure.
+However, requiring baseline measurements can potentially impact the schedule of short-term jobs; the time required to obtain a chest count and a large-volume urine sample may add a day or two delay to entry procedures.
+Moreover, missing a baseline for a long-term employee who will be placed on a routine bioassay program is not likely to be as troublesome as not obtaining a baseline for a short-term worker who provides a termination sample that shows detection of uranium after the worker has left the site and is difficult to reach for follow-up. - d.
+Routine, or periodic, measurements are performed on a predetermined schedule (e.g., an annual or quarterly frequency). - e.
+Special bioassay measurements are performed as follow-up to unusual routine results or suspected intakes. - f.
+End of assignment or termination measurements are performed following completion of specific work or at the time of termination of employment.
+DOE-STD-1098-2008 recommends that workers who participate in bioassay programs have appropriate termination measurements.